fum-cs/machine-learning/_sources/index.md

 # About Machine Learning

 In this exciting journey, we'll delve into the fascinating world of **Machine Learning** with Python, where machines learn, adapt, and make decisions based on data.
-Topics that are covered are Linear Models, Kernelization, Model Selection, Ensemble Learning, Data Preprocessing and Bayesian Learning.
+Topics that are covered are Linear Models, Kernel Trick, Model Selection, Ensemble Learning, Data Preprocessing and Bayesian Learning.
 Neural Networks, Gradient Descent and related subjects are disccussed in [Neural Networks Course](https://fum-cs.github.io/neural-networks/).

 ## Prerequisites